Soering v United Kingdom

 Soering v United Kingdom 161 Eur.
 Ct.
 H.R. (ser.
-A) (1989) is a landmark judgment of the European Court of Human Rights (ECtHR) which established that extradition of a German national to the United States to face charges of capital murder violated Article 3 of the European Convention on Human Rights (ECHR) guaranteeing the right against inhuman and degrading treatment.
-In addition to the precedence established by the judgment, the judgment specifically resulted in the United States committing to not seek the death penalty against the German national involved in the case, and he was eventually extradited to the United States.
+A) (1989) is a landmark judgment of the European Court of Human Rights (ECtHR) which established that extradition of a German national to the United States to face charges of capital murder and their potential exposure to the death row phenomenon violated Article 3 of the European Convention on Human Rights (ECHR) guaranteeing the right against inhumane and degrading treatment.
+In addition to the precedent established by the judgment, the judgment specifically resulted in the United States and the State of Virginia committing to not seeking the death penalty against the German national involved in the case, and he was eventually extradited to the United States.

 Background

 The applicant, Jens Söring, is a German national, born in 1966, who was brought by his parents to the United States at age 11.
 In 1984, he was an 18-year-old Echols Scholar at the University of Virginia, where he became good friends with Elizabeth Haysom, a Canadian national two years his elder.

 Haysom's parents, William Reginald Haysom and Nancy Astor Haysom, lived 65 mi from the university, in the then unincorporated hamlet of Boonsboro, in Bedford County, Virginia.
 According to the account provided later to local police, Söring and Elizabeth Haysom decided to kill Haysom's parents; and, to divert suspicion, they rented a car in Charlottesville and drove to Washington D.C.
 On 30 March 1985, Söring drove to the Haysom residence and dined with the unsuspecting couple.
 During or after dinner, he picked a quarrel and viciously attacked them with a knife.
-Both were found with their throats slit and with stab and slash wounds to the neck and body.
+In April 1985, both were found with their throats slit and with stab and slash wounds to the neck and body.

 In October 1985, Söring and Elizabeth Haysom fled to Europe; and, on 30 April 1986, they were arrested in England, United Kingdom, on charges of cheque fraud.
 Six weeks later, a grand jury of the Circuit Court of Bedford County, Virginia, indicted Söring with the capital murder of the Haysoms, as well as their separate non-capital murders.
 On 11 August 1986, the United States requested extradition for the pair, based on the 1972 extradition treaty.
-A warrant was issued under section 8 of the Extradition Act 1870 for the arrest of Söring, and he was committed to await the Home Secretary's order to extradite him to the United States.
+A warrant was issued under section 8 of the Extradition Act 1870 (33 & 34 Vict. c.
+52) for the arrest of Söring, and he was committed to await the Home Secretary's order to extradite him to the United States.